Praveena4326/job-tracker-fullstack/README.md

   - Performance: 100
   - Best Practices: 100
   - SEO: 100
-- Performance metrics:
+- Core metrics:
   - LCP: 1.3s
   - TBT: 50ms
   - CLS: 0

+---

+## What This Project Demonstrates
+- Ability to design and implement full-stack systems end-to-end
+- Experience building RESTful backends with validation and persistence
+- Understanding of frontend state management and performance
+- Comfort deploying, debugging, and maintaining live applications
+- Focus on correctness, testing, and measurable performance

+---

 ## Live Demo
 https://job-tracker-fullstack-ashen.vercel.app/

+---

 ## What I Learned
-- Designing REST APIs with validation and error handling
+- Designing APIs that behave predictably under edge cases
-- Managing frontend state and implementing efficient filtering logic
-- Deploying and debugging full-stack applications
+- Debugging issues that only appear after deployment
-- Measuring and validating real-world performance
+- Measuring and improving real-world frontend performance
+- Writing code with maintainability in mind, not just functionality